citp/privacy-policy-historical/o/on/ont/onthecity.org.md

     * Individual account usernames are unique.
     * Access to your account is limited to key support individuals and all change requests are logged.
     * On occasion, clients who use ACS Technologies services may ask support individuals to retrieve their data from the server for purposes of supporting the services.
 While we strive to serve our clients in the most efficient way possible, security measures are taken into consideration.
 In these cases, clients must provide documented authorization approving these requests.
 Support individuals may use the username and password to retrieve the data.
     * As representatives of ACS Technologies, Support individuals are bound to the services Service Agreement and the ACS Technologies Privacy and Security Policy.
-When Support individuals leave the employment of ACS Technologies, immediate measures are taken so that they cannot access any ACS Technologies computer systems.
+When support individuals leave the employment of ACS Technologies, immediate measures are taken so that they cannot access any ACS Technologies computer systems.

 #####  Network Protection